From exploring Plovdiv Old Town to visiting Ancient Roman ruins and history museums, these are the best things to do in Plovdiv, Bulgaria.

-The 2019 European Capital of Culture and second largest city in Bulgaria, Plovdiv is one of the top tourist destinations in the country and the eastern Balkans.
+The 2019 European Capital of Culture and Bulgaria’s second-largest city in Bulgaria, Plovdiv, is one of the country’s top tourist destinations and the eastern Balkans.

-There’s a huge number of things to do in Plovdiv, mostly thanks to its incredibly long history and rich cultural heritage.
+There are many things to do in Plovdiv, primarily thanks to its incredibly long history and rich cultural heritage.

 Spread across seven hills in a fertile region in south-central Bulgaria, the area that now makes up Plovdiv has been inhabited for no less than 8,000 years.

 The first Neolithic settlements discovered here date back to 6,000 BC.
 Since Plovdiv still exists, it’s often regarded as one of the world’s oldest still-inhabited cities.
-While there’s some debate among scientists about that, it’s certain that it’s one of the oldest cities in Europe.
+While there’s some debate among scientists about that, it’s unquestionably one of the oldest cities in Europe.

-Over the millennia, the city—known in Antiquity as Philippopolis—has been occupied by Thracians, Greeks, Romans, Huns, Bulgars, Slavs, western Crusaders, and Ottomans, among other peoples.
+Over the millennia, the city—known in Antiquity as Philippopolis—has been occupied by Thracians, Greeks, Romans, Huns, Bulgars, Slavs, western Crusaders, and The Ottoman Empire, among other peoples.

 As such, it now has an exceptional wealth of historic architecture, is a center of arts and crafts, and has its fair share of excellent museums.